-Clinical Entity Age Range Setting Cardinal Symptoms Cardinal / Important Signs Pertinent Negative findings Heat rash/ prickly heat/ Malaria All, but frequently children Hot environment; +/- insulating clothing or swaddling (wrap in tight clothes) ITCHY RASH with SMALL RED BUMPS at pores in the skin.
-Seen in setting of heat exposure; bumps can sometimes be filled with clear or white fluid DIFFUSED RED COLOUR SKIN OR VESICULAR RASH, itching of the skin without visible eruption NOT FOCALLY DISTRIBUTED like a contact dermatitis Heat cramps All Hot environment, TYPICALLY WITH EXERTION, +/- insulating clothing PAINFUL SPASMS of large and frequently used muscle groups Uncomfortable appearance, may have DIFFICULTY FULLY EXTENDING AFFECTED LIMBS/JOINTS No contaminated wounds/tetanus exposure; no seizure activity Heat exhaustion All Hot environment; +/- exertion; +/- insulating clothing or swaddling (wrap in a tight clothes) Feeling overheated, light headedness, EXHAUSTED AND WEAK, unsteady, feeling of VOMITING, SWEATY AND THIRSTY, inability to continue activities SWEATY/diaphoretic; flushed skin; hot skin; NORMAL CORE TEMPERATURE; +/- dazed, +/- generalized weakness, slight disorientation No coincidental signs and symptoms of infection; no focal weakness; no difficulty in swallowing food or speech; no overdose history Heat syncope Typically adults Hot environment; +/- exertion; +/- insulating clothing or swaddling (wrap in a tight clothes) Feeling hot and weak; light headedness followed by a BRIEF LOSS OF CONSCIOUSNESS Brief, generalized loss of consciousness in hot setting, short period of disorientation, if any NO SEIZURE ACTIVITY, no loss of bowel or bladder continence, no focal weakness, no difficulties in food swallowing or speech Heat Stroke All Hot environment; +/- exertion; Severe overheating; profound Flushed, DRY SKIN (not always), CORE TEMP ≥40°C OR No coincidental signs and symptoms of
+Clinical Entity Age Range Setting Cardinal Symptoms Cardinal/Important Signs Pertinent Negative findings Heat rash/ prickly heat/ Miliaria All, but frequently children Hot environment; +/- insulating clothing or swaddling (wrap in tight clothes) with SMALL RED BUMPS at pores in the skin.
+Seen in setting of heat exposure; bumps can sometimes be filled with clear or white fluid DIFFUSED RED COLOUR SKIN OR VESICULAR RASH, itching of the skin without visible eruption NOT FOCALLY DISTRIBUTED like a contact dermatitis Heat cramps All Hot environment, TYPICALLY WITH EXERTION, +/- insulating clothing PAINFUL SPASMS of large and frequently used muscle groups Uncomfortable appearance, may have DIFFICULTY FULLY EXTENDING AFFECTED LIMBS/JOINTS No contaminated wounds/tetanus exposure; no seizure activity Heat exhaustion All Hot environment; +/- exertion; +/- insulating clothing or swaddling (wrap in a tight clothes) Feeling overheated, light headedness, EXHAUSTED AND WEAK, unsteady, feeling of VOMITING, SWEATY AND THIRSTY, inability to continue activities sweaty/ diaphoretic; flushed skin; hot skin; NORMAL CORE TEMPERATURE; +/- dazed, +/- generalized weakness, slight disorientation No coincidental signs and symptoms of infection; no focal weakness; no difficulty in swallowing food or speech; no overdose history Heat syncope Typically adults Hot environment; +/- exertion; +/- insulating clothing or swaddling (wrap in a tight clothes) Feeling hot and weak; light headed ness followed by a BRIEF LOSS OF CONSCIOUSNESS Brief, generalized loss of consciousness in hot setting, short period of disorientation, if any NO SEIZURE ACTIVITY, no loss of bowel or bladder continence, no focal weakness, no difficulties in food swallowing or speech Heat Stroke All Hot environment; +/- exertion; +/- insulating clothing or swaddling (wrap in a tight clothes) Severe overheating; profound weakness; DISORIENTATION, NOT FULLY ALERT, CONVULSION, OR OTHER ALTERED MENTAL STATUS Flushed, DRY SKIN (not always), CORE TEMP ≥40°C OR 104°F; altered mental status with disorientation, incoherent behaviour, COMA, CONVULSION; tachycardia; +/- hypotension No coincidental signs and symptoms of infection; no focal weakness; no difficulties in swallowing food or speech, no overdose history related illnesses along with the ways to address the same is imperative.
+Thereby, under the programme, Sikkim state will conduct the following key activities.